Statistical inference for the probability of necessity for causal attribution: Causal attribution measure and the challenge for inference

 We make the following assumption for randomized experiments. \begin{assumption} (i) Randomized experiment: $X \ind \{Y(0),Y(1),V\}$;

 (ii) Positivity: $0 < \Pr(X=1) <1$;

 (iii) $\Pr\{Y(1)=1\} >0$ and $0 < \Pr\{Y(0) = 1\} < 1$. \end{assumption} In addition to the random assignment of treatment described in condition (i), condition (ii) requires positive probability of both the treatment and control assignment, which is standard in causal inference.
-Condition (iii) guarantees that $\Pr(X=1,Y=1) >0$ so that $\PN$ is well defined and excludes the trivial cases that the potential outcome $Y(0)$ has no randomness.
+Condition (iii) guarantees that $\Pr(X=1,Y=1) >0$ so that $\PN$ is well defined and excludes the trivial cases in which the potential outcomes have no randomness.

-Under Assumption \ref{ass:re}, the average causal effect and the relative risk can be identified with $\ACE=\Pr(Y=1 \mid X=1) - \Pr(Y=1 \mid X=0)$ and $\RR = \Pr(Y=1\mid X=1)/\Pr(Y=1\mid X=0)$.
-However, identification of $\PN$ is not ensured even in randomized experiments, because $\PN = \Pr\{Y(0) = 0, Y(1) = 1\} / \Pr(Y = 1\mid X = 1)$ involves the joint distribution of potential outcomes. \citet{pearl1999probabilities} introduced a monotonicity or no-prevention assumption stating that $Y(1) \geq Y(0)$, under which the joint distribution of potential outcomes can be represented by the marginal distributions, $\Pr\{Y(0) = 0, Y(1) = 1\} = \Pr\{Y(1) = 1\} - \Pr\{Y(0) = 1\}$, and then $\PN = 1 - 1/\RR$, which identifies $\PN$.
-This expression is widely recognized as the attributable fraction in public health and epidemiology \citep{rothman2008modern}.
-In randomized experiments with monotonicity assumption, causal attribution based on $\PN$ is equivalent to using $\RR$ by noting that $\PN \geq 50\%$ if and only if $\RR \geq 2$.
-However, the monotonicity assumption is fairly stringent in practice and fails to hold in the presence of heterogeneous treatment effects.
-For instance, a treatment may be more effective on the majority of the study population but there may exist a subpopulation on whom the treatment is less effective than the control.
-Throughout this paper, we will consider the statistical inference for $\PN$ without making the monotonicity assumption, in which case, $\PN$ can only be partially identified with the following lower and upper bounds.
+Under Assumption \ref{ass:re}, $\ACE$, $\RR$, and $\AF$ are identified from the observed data.
+However, $\PN = 1-\Pr\{Y(0) = 1, Y(1) = 1\} / \Pr\{Y(1) = 1\}$ depends on the joint distribution of potential outcomes and is generally not identified.
+Under the monotonicity assumption $Y(1) \geq Y(0)$, the joint distribution of potential outcomes can be represented by the marginal distributions, $\Pr\{Y(0) = 1, Y(1) = 1\} = \Pr\{Y(0) = 1\}$, so that $\PN = \AF = 1 - 1/\RR$.
+In randomized experiments with the monotonicity assumption, causal attribution based on $\PN$ is equivalent to using $\AF$ or $\RR$ by noting that $\PN \geq 50\%$ if and only if $\RR \geq 2$.
+However, this equivalence relies critically on monotonicity, which is fairly stringent in practice.
+Throughout this paper, we focus on the statistical inference for $\PN$ without the monotonicity assumption.
+In this setting, $\PN$ is no longer equal to $\AF$; instead, it can only be partially identified.